 - Priority housing selection for upperclassmen (provided they live with another Honors student)

 - Priority registration

-- NEW: Funded research-presentation opportunities (if eligible) at the SRHC or the NCHC, with chances to meet Honors College students from around the country
+- Funded research-presentation opportunities (if eligible) at the SRHC or the NCHC, with chances to meet Honors College students from around the country

 Social and Networking Events: What can an Honors College student expect?

 - August kick-off event with the yearly “swag” distribution

 - Networking with alumni opportunities (Homecoming, Alumni Weekend)